fishinwind/workshop/rst/Block_1/class-4.rst

   a. do the above, but only for regions on chromosome 12

-2. use NF to how many columns are in each row of `states.tab`
+2. use NF to see how many columns are in each row of `states.tab`

   a. use sort and uniq -c to see uniq column counts.
   b. why are there 2 numbers?